mohamedhany72/todos-goals-server/README.md

-# Server for todos-goals app (my first SERN stack app)
+# Server for todos-goals app

 ## Information about the server
 - the server was built using express.js